psyomn/weaver/scenes/introduction.md

 The cold pierced any sort of clothing I wore.
 But it's not as if I really prepared myself for the freezing temperatures of the snow abundant location I arrived to from the Leap.
-I took a brief look to the night sky and squinted as the snow was being blown violently to the winds direction, delicately scraping my face.
+I took a brief look to the night sky and squinted as the snow was being blown violently to the winds direction.
 The sky was littered with so many lights, yet unfamiliar.
 The constellations in the sky were vastly different from what I usually saw - I was probably somewhere far away, under foreign skies.
-I was able to leap anywhere, but my destination mostly always had a goal.
+I was able to leap anywhere, but my destination always had a goal.

 Looking back down, I spotted the reason I was here: the tear.
-A little higher than the ground, but not high enough to hide the horizon from my sight, was a black region which hid the falling snow in the horizon, and the starry night.
+A little higher than the ground, but not high enough to hide the horizon from my sight, was a black region which hid the snow storm in the horizon, and the starry night.
 This is the reason I was here, as well as the excuse of my existence.

 I don't know what's inside these tears, why they exist, or even how they come to